 Transformed multiple industries for the better

 Musk is a visionary, and his dreams alone have had a positive global impact.
 His most recent partnership with T-Mobile will make cellphone service available almost everywhere in the US, even remote corners.
 His car company Tesla has steered the automotive industry towards a new era with semi-autonomous vehicles and electric cars, globally reducing vehicle emissions.
 Because of Musk, analysts now believe that over half the cars sold by 2040 will be electric.
 In fact, he aims to sell 20 million electric vehicles in 2030 alone.
-According to consumer demand, the public agrees with Musk’s vision; a poll taken before the coronavirus pandemic showed that almost 50% of people believe Tesla is the most innovative technology company in recent years.
-Demand confirms this: Its Model 3 sedans became the world’s best-selling all-electric vehicle model in 2020.
+According to consumer demand, the public agrees with Musk’s vision.

 No stranger to adversity

 It’s not about the money

 Aside from creating jobs for around 100K people worldwide, Musk has put his own money on the line to ensure his employees continue to have jobs.
 In fact, he invested $20 million into saving Tesla after it was on the cusp of bankruptcy in 2015, and he has never taken a paycheck from the company.
 Additionally, $100 million of his own money went into funding SpaceX – a risky investment, as the space industry had never been privatized before.
 He has quietly donated to charities and has reportedly pledged to give away at least half of his money when he dies.
-More recently, he put 5 homes up for sale worth almost $100 million in total after pledging on Twitter that he aims to own no physical possessions.
-Time will tell what he will do with the money from the sales.
+More recently, he has made his Starlink technology available to Ukraine in its conflict with Russia.

 Elon Musk is only human